NoamCohen12/OnMyWay/README.md

 npm install
 npm run dev
 ```
+## ⚠️ Known Limitations (MVP)

+- Route optimization is order-based, not time-optimized
+- No authentication layer (planned for future version)
+- OSRM public demo server is used for routing

 ---
+## 🚀 Future Improvements

+- Authentication & role-based access control
+- Real-time updates using WebSockets
+- Advanced route optimization (time, traffic, constraints)
+- Mobile-first UI improvements

+---

 ## 📌 Project Status

 This project is a **full-stack MVP**, built to model a real-world ride management system with parent confirmation and map-based route visualization.
+The project is actively evolving and serves as a foundation for future production-ready features.